 3.5mm (1/8″) jacks turned out to be a great idea because commercial cables are available for almost all radio interfacing needs.

-Many radios that support the Icom CI-V interface just require a standard stereo 3.5mm cable to connect the Mini+ CAT I/O jack to the CI-V jack.
+Many radios that support the Icom CI-V interface just require a standard stereo 3.5mm cable to connect the Mini+ or Micro CAT I/O jack to the CI-V jack.
 Similarly, the CAT port on the Xiegu G90 can be directly connected to the Mini+ using a stereo 3.5mm cable.

 For radios like the Yaesu FTdx series with a standard DB9 RS-232 serial port you can use commercial cables with 3.5mm stereo plugs on one end and a DB9 connector on the other.
 Unfortunately most, if not all of the commercial cables are not wired the way the Mini’s CAT jack is, so you’ll need a null modem adapter on the DB9 end to roll the TD and RD pins.
 You can also cut the factory 3.5mm plug off and wire on a new 3.5mm stereo plug using the correct connections.